Markovian stochastic approximation with expanding projections: Verifying noise conditions

-for all $k\ge 0$ and all $x\in\mathsf{X}$. \end{condition} Having Condition \ref{cond:geom-erg} one can bound the $V^r$-norm of the solutions of the Poisson equation, making the dependence on $\theta$ explicit.
-This result is a restatement of \citep{andrieu-moulines}, but we provide it here for the reader's convenience. \begin{proposition} Assume Condition \ref{cond:geom-erg} holds.
-Then, for any function $\|f\|_{V^r}<\infty$, the functions $g_\theta:\mathsf{X}\to\R^d$ defined for all $\theta\in\hat{\Theta}$ by
+for all $k\ge0$ and all $x\in\mathsf{X}$. \end{condition} Having Condition \ref{cond:geom-erg} one can bound the $V^r$-norm of the solutions of the Poisson equation, making the dependence on $\theta$ explicit.
+This result is a restatement of \cite{andrieu-moulines}, Proposition~3, in quantitative form; we provide it here for the reader's convenience. \begin{proposition} Assume Condition \ref{cond:geom-erg} holds.
+Then, for any function $\|f\|_{V^r}<\infty$, the functions $g_\theta\dvtx \mathsf{X}\to\R^d$ defined for all $\theta\in\hat {\Theta}$ by

 exist, solve the Poisson equation $g_\theta(x)-P_\theta g_\theta(x) \equiv f(x) - \pi_\theta(f)$, and satisfy the bound